Grow Your Own Chives

 When you harvest chives with flowers, you can make a chive blossom vinegar to put on salads or use as a garnish (it’s a pretty pink color).
 Again, the blossom stems will be more rigid than normal chives stems, so if they're not to your liking, I recommend composting them.

 For regular stems, use as much as you can when they're freshly harvested.
 If you have more than you could possibly need, wrap stems in a damp paper towel and then put them into a container or jar in the fridge.
-You can also store chives in the freezer if you won't be able to use them in the next two weeks.
+You can also store chives in the freezer or dry them in the oven if you won't be able to use them in the next two weeks.

 I hope these hardy, sustainable plants give you quick success in a raised bed or even in a little pot.
-If you're still getting your herb garden set up, learn how to grow more herbs in a small space.
+If you're diligent about saving your chives, you can grow your own year-round supply and never have to buy chives from the store again!